Home > Analyses > Energy > NexGen Energy Ltd.

 Financial Performance & Fundamental Metrics

-I will analyze NexGen Energy Ltd.’s income statement, key financial ratios, and dividend payout policy to provide a clear view of its fundamental health.
+I analyze NexGen Energy Ltd.’s income statement, key financial ratios, and dividend payout policy to assess its profitability, efficiency, and shareholder returns.

 Income Statement

-The table below presents NexGen Energy Ltd.’s key Income Statement figures for fiscal years 2020 through 2024, reported in CAD.
+The table below summarizes NexGen Energy Ltd.’s key income statement figures for fiscal years 2021 through 2025, all values in CAD.

 |---|---|---|---|---|---|